Hillah: Climate

 Hillah has a hot desert climate (BWh) in the Köppen–Geiger climate classification system.
 Most rain falls in the winter.
 The average annual temperature in Hillah is 23.1 °C. About 114 mm of precipitation falls annually.

-Geology and natural resources

-A detailed scientific study at the University of Babylon proved that Babil province is rich with natural untapped oil, gas and minerals of economic and industrial rocks and sediments of rivers and groundwater that can be exploited to intensify studies, geophysical surveys and mining.

 Health

 Babil governorate has ten hospitals with 1,200 beds.
 At the beginning of 2005, the local health department announced some plans to build two hospitals with 50 beds each near Al-Khifil and Al-Shomaly.
 Major hospitals in Hillah, will also receive major renovations.
 Staff master plan is to raise the level of training of personnel in the field of nursing and re-construction of new health centers across the province.

 Hillah contains four major government hospitals and they are: Hillah General Teaching Hospital, Babylon Hospital for Women and Children, Merjan Teaching Hospital, and Al Noor Hospital for Children.

 Since 2008, Hillah has hosted an annual medical conference under the slogan "Babylon .. cultural capital of Iraq .. the future of medicine in scientific research".
 The conference offers a number of scientific presentations that address the medical health and education in the country and projects to support health and medical research in the future.
 There is also an exhibition of modern medical devices and electric vehicles for people with disabilities, in addition to medicines and treatments.